-- 27. Section VII, General Provisions, of the Memorandum of Understanding (MOU) are adopted in part.
+- 32. Pacific Gas and Electric Company shall submit a Tier 2 Advice Letter, within 30 days of the date that this decision is final, to implement the report changes discussed in Section 3.2 of the instant decision. - 33.
+Pacific Gas and Electric Company shall submit a Tier 1 Advice Letter, within 60 days of the date that this decision is final, to propose a process for transition to its Risk Assessment Mitigation Phase process as discussed in Section 4.3 of the instant decision. - 34.
+Pacific Gas and Electric Company's proposal to require Independent Storage Providers to comply with credit requirements that are different from requirements set forth by the Commission is denied. - 35.
+Section VII, General Provisions, of the Memorandum of Understanding (MOU) are adopted in part.
 If the MOU is amended or changed, the revised MOU will not be effective until it is approved by the Commission.
-Pacific Gas and Electric Company must use a Tier 2 Advice Letter to file changes to the MOU. - 28.
-Pacific Gas and Electric Company's request to implement conforming changes to the Core Procurement Mechanism as described herein, is granted. - 29.
-Pacific Gas and Electric Company's proposal to require Core Transport Agents to use the Independent Storage Provider contact approval process set forth in Ordering Paragraph 4(a) of D.06-07-010 is denied. - 30.
-Pacific Gas and Electric Company's (PG&E) request to exempt its Core Gas Supply group from the Independent Storage Provider (ISP) contact approval process set forth in Ordering Paragraph 4(a) of D.06-07-010 is granted in part.
-PG&E's Core Gas Supply group must use the revised process set forth in Appendix I to execute core gas storage contracts with ISPs. - 31.
-Pacific Gas and Electric Company's proposal to satisfy a portion of the Reliability Standard by sourcing 857 MMcf/d of gas storage withdrawal capacity from its storage fields, including Gill Ranch, is adopted. - 32.
-Pacific Gas and Electric Company's proposal to build eleven new wells at its McDonald Island storage field at capital costs of \$51 million and 2019 expenses of \$10 million is adopted. - 33.
-Pacific Gas and Electric Company's proposal to convert its 25 percent ownership share in the Gill Ranch storage field into a utility asset is granted. - 34.
+Pacific Gas and Electric Company must use a Tier 2 Advice Letter to file changes to the MOU. - 36.
+Pacific Gas and Electric Company's request to implement conforming changes to the Core Procurement Mechanism as described herein, is granted. - 37.
+Pacific Gas and Electric Company's proposal to require Core Transport Agents to use the Independent Storage Provider contact approval process set forth in Ordering Paragraph 4(a) of Decision 06-07-010 is denied. - 38.
+Pacific Gas and Electric Company's (PG&E) request to exempt its Core Gas Supply (CGS) group from the Independent Storage Provider (ISP) contact approval process set forth in Ordering Paragraph 4(a) of Decision 06-07-010 is granted in part.
+PG&E's CGS group must use the revised process set forth in Appendix I to execute CGS contracts with ISPs.

+- 39. Pacific Gas and Electric Company's proposal to satisfy a portion of the Reliability Standard by sourcing 857 million cubic feet per day of gas storage withdrawal capacity from its storage fields, including its share in Gill Ranch, is adopted. - 40.
+Pacific Gas and Electric Company's proposal to build eleven new wells at its McDonald Island storage field at capital costs of \$25 million in 2019 and \$31 million in 2020 is adopted. - 41.
+Pacific Gas and Electric Company's proposal to convert its 25 percent ownership share in the Gill Ranch storage field into a utility asset is granted. - 42.
 Pacific Gas and Electric Company's (PG&E) proposal to sell or decommission the Pleasant Creek storage field is adopted, subject to PG&E demonstrating that it has attempted to sell the storage field.
-On or before

-January 31, 2020, PG&E must submit a Tier 1 Advice Letter proposing a plan to receive offers from potential purchasers.
-If PG&E is unable to sell the Pleasant Creek storage field, it must include as part of its Section 851 filing to decommission the storage field, a summary of offers from potential buyers and the reasons that PG&E declined to pursue each offer.
+On or before January 31, 2020, PG&E must submit a Tier 1 Advice Letter proposing a plan to receive offers from potential purchasers. - 43.
+Pacific Gas and Electric Company's (PG&E) proposal to sell or decommission the Los Medanos Storage field is granted in part, subject to further action to sell the storage fields and Commission approval.
+PG&E must file a Tier 2 Advice Letter on December 31, 2021 or later demonstrating that PG&E has the requisite storage capacity to operate without the storage field.
+In the Tier 2 Advice Letter, PG&E must provide metrics to demonstrate that its storage withdrawal capacity losses do not exceed the amount that it asserts in its testimony, 40 percent.
+In addition, PG&E must include an analysis of supply constraints, particularly for out-of-state gas supply.